eadf/boostvoronoi.rs/README.md

 type I1 = i32; // this is the integer input type
 type F1 = f64; // this is the float output type (circle event coordinates)

-// Points should be unique,
-let p = vec![Point{x:9_i32, y:10}];
+// Only unique Points will be used, let p = vec![Point{x:9_i32, y:10}];
 // Lines should never intersect with other lines.
-// The only points that can intersect are the endpoints. let s = vec![Line::new(Point{x:10_i32, y:11}, Point{x:12, y:13})];
+// The only line-points that can intersect are the endpoints. let s = vec![Line::new(Point{x:10_i32, y:11}, Point{x:12, y:13})];
 let mut vb = Builder::<I1, F1>::new();